javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 It may be difficult at first to grasp what's going on.
 But after a closer look, we can see that it's just an ordinary sequence of tests:

 1. The first question mark checks whether `age < 3`.
 2. If true -- it returns `'Hi, baby!'`.
-Otherwise, it continues to the expression after the colon ":", checking `age < 18`.
+Otherwise, it continues to the expression after the colon `:`, checking `age < 18`.
 3. If that's true -- it returns `'Hello!'`.
-Otherwise, it continues to the expression after the next colon ":", checking `age < 100`.
+Otherwise, it continues to the expression after the next colon `:`, checking `age < 100`.
 4. If that's true -- it returns `'Greetings!'`.
-Otherwise, it continues to the expression after the last colon ":", returning `'What an unusual age!'`.
+Otherwise, it continues to the expression after the last colon `:`, returning `'Please tell me your Secret!'`.

 Here's how this looks using `if..else`: